 The Black Sea region of Turkey is home to some of the strangest weather changes seen in Turkey.
 Expect to see an even distribution of rain throughout the year.
 This is the only region in Turkey where you will see a lot of rain; who would have thought, rain in Turkey?
 On average, expect around 130 millimetres of rain per month during winter and about 60 millimetres of rain per month during the spring and summer months.
 Expect some snow during winter and humid air—temperature range: 5 degrees Celsius during winter, to a warmer 25 degrees Celsius during the summer.
 Reasons to explore the Black sea.

 4: Information about Central Anatolia

-In this region of Turkey, you can expect weather to be hot and dry in the summer, and cold and chilly in the winter.
-Rainfall in Central Anatolia will be at a maximum of around 55 millimetres per month during the spring, while in the summer there is hardly a drop of rainfall in the sky, leaving you plenty of time to enjoy the sunrays and Turkish sunshine.
+In this region of Turkey, expect hot and dry summers and cold and chilly winters.
+Rainfall in Central Anatolia will be at a maximum of around 55 millimetres per month during spring.
+At the same time, there is hardly a drop of rainfall in the sky in summer, leaving plenty of time to enjoy the sunrays and Turkish sunshine.
 Temperature range: Temperature range from as low as -7 degrees Celsius in winter up to a hot 29 degrees Celsius in summer.

 Eastern Anatolia is home to one of the most severe climate swings found in Turkey.
 Harsh and cold winters mean wrapping up warm, while hot summer temperatures reach as high as 40 degrees.
-Because it is located at a high altitude and is not near water, the winter months can last long – some even from October to May.
-Rain remains at a constant rate throughout the year, with an average of 25 millimetres falling per month.
+Because it is located at a high altitude and is not near water, the winter months can last long, some even from October to May.
+Rain remains constant throughout the year, with an average of 25 millimetres falling per month.
 Temperature range: During winter, temperatures drop to a vast -40 degrees Celsius, while it generally ranges at around -10 degrees Celsius.
 Summer months heat up to approximately 27 degrees Celsius.